-When Dr. Maria Montessori started her classrooms for children in Rome in the early 1900's, she created an environment based around children, with child size sinks, toys and shelves so that the children could freely and independently explore.
-The children of varying ages were also responsible for keeping their classroom orderly, helping to make meals for each other and cleaning up after play and meals.
+When Dr. Maria Montessori started her classrooms for children in Rome in the early 1900’s, she created an environment based around children.
+Her classes included child size sinks, toys and shelves so that the children could freely and independently explore.
+The children of varying ages were also responsible for keeping their classroom orderly.
+They helped make meals for each other and cleaned up after play and meals.
 As a result of this set-up, Dr. Montessori quickly observed that the children were calmer, more caring toward each other and able to focus on activities for longer periods of time.
 Creating a Montessori Home for Babies and Toddlers brings these findings to your home

 Many parents practice Montessori philosophies naturally, but want to implement the full program at home.
 For infants and toddlers, here’s what that means (from the American Montessori Society):